johnson1401/BTL/Readme.md

-This is my own game project using C++ and SDL2 libraries at University of Engineering and Technology, Vietnam National University.
+This is my game project using C++ and SDL2 libraries at University of Engineering and Technology, Vietnam National University.

 #  * **`Table of Content:`**